moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

     </center>

-- Below you can see the applied checks and their status.
-In this case the `f_sales` dataset, the completeness check focuses on ensuring that critical columns are fully populated. `f_sales_invoice_no_completeness_of_the_invoice_number_column` check ensures that the `invoice_number` column in the `f_sales` dataset does not have missing or null values.
+- Below, you can see the applied checks and their status.
+In this case, for the `f_sales` dataset, the completeness check focuses on ensuring that critical columns are fully populated.
+The `f_sales_invoice_no_completeness_of_the_invoice_number_column` check ensures that the `invoice_number` column in the `f_sales` dataset does not have missing or null values.
 A green checkmark (✔) indicates that the check has passed successfully.
 In this case, there are no missing invoice numbers, and the dataset is 100% complete in this aspect.

     <center>
     <img src="/interfaces/data_product_hub/discovery/image%20(39).png" alt="DPH" style="width:40rem; border: 1px solid black;" />